aws-samples/amazon-opensearch-service-monitor/README.md

 # Amazon OpenSearch Service Monitor

-This repository contains step by step demonstration to setup monitoring Stack for Amazon OpenSearch Service domains across all specified regions.
+This repository contains step by step demonstration to set up monitoring Stack for Amazon OpenSearch Service domains and Amazon OpenSearch Serverless collections across all specified regions.
 This example uses AWS CDK and Python.

 ## Table of Contents